-The Company's 11th entangement policies are established to identity and analyse the traft timed by the Company, to set appropriate trick intrits and controls and to mention tisks and adherence to frinits.
-Risk management policies and systems are reviewed regularly to reflect damper in market confidence and like Company's returners.
-The Company, directly in touring and unleagement slandards and procedures, argue to maintain a disciplined and constructive control environment in which all employees understand their roles and 40/6300000
+The Company a risk management policies are established to identify and analyse the risks tirced by the Company, to set appropriate risk juris and controls used to monitor risks and adherence to family.
+Risk management policies and systems are reversed regularly to reflect obseque unjust or martinal a disciplined and constructive control environment or which all employees inderstand their roles and obligatories.

-The such committee oversees how management monitors compliance with the company's risk management pulsoes and providing, and reviews the adequacy of the risk management framework in relation to the internal and if internal and if internal and internal
+The such committee oversees how management monitors compitance with the emergany strok management policies and prosorbines, and ressons the adequacy of the risk management framework in relation to the insix food by the Computer and all loss requires of risk management captions and procedures the results of which are repetited to the task's computer.

-Notes to the Consolidated financial statements for the year ended 31 March 2019 (Currency Indian rupees in likhs)
+for the year ended 31 March 2019 (Currency Indian rupees in likhs)